Francis Salvador: Emigration to North America

-In 1733 the London Sephardic community sent 42 Jews to Savannah with the first English settlers in present-day Georgia.
+In 1733, the London Sephardic community sent 42 Jews to Savannah with the first English settlers in present-day Georgia.
+In the 1730s, Sephardic Jews from London began emigrating to Charleston as a preferred destination.
+They were later joined by Jews from Germany, the Netherlands and the West Indies.
 When Spain attacked Georgia in 1740, most of the Jewish families fled north to Charleston, fearing the Spanish Inquisition might be imposed in Georgia.
-In the 1730s Sephardic Jews from London began emigrating to Charleston as a preferred destination.
-They were later joined by Jews from Germany, the Netherlands and the West Indies.

 The Salvador and DaCosta families in London bought 200000 acre in the new district of Ninety-Six (known as "Jews Land") in the western frontier of the Carolina colony.
 They began to settle it.
 The Salvador family was financially ruined by the Lisbon earthquake of 1755, as they still held properties there, and subsequent failure of the East India Company, in which they had interests.
 They retained their land in South Carolina and little other wealth.